Rania Anderson: Leading authority on business women in growth economies

 October 12, 2012

-Rania presented 10 C’s to the C-suite which outlines specific actions women need to take to get to senior and executive positions and also shared her research and findings about professional women in growth economies.
+Presented 10 C’s to the C-suite which outlines specific actions women need to take to get to senior and executive positions.

 Achieving Career Meridian